Home Our Story History

 Integrate and Execute

 The company expanded its medium- and light-duty offerings, adding Mitsubishi Fuso and Ford locations as well as independent used truck outlets across the country.
-New businesses came on board as well, with Rush Bus Centers and Rush Towing Systems making their debuts followed by the establishment of Custom Vehicle Solutions in 2011.
+New businesses came on board as well, with Rush Bus Centers and Rush Towing Systems making their debuts, followed by the establishment of Custom Vehicle Solutions in 2011.

 Rush Enterprises further expanded its suite of aftermarket solutions, with increasing focus on parts and service, launching mobile service nationwide, natural gas service facilities, a RushCare customer service call center in 2012 and a Rapid Parts-dedicated call center in 2013.